David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Montgomery's 74.4 rushing yards per game over his five career matchups against the Vikings are 6.9 more yards than his over/under in Sunday's game.
+- In his five career matchups against the Vikings, Montgomery averaged 74.4 rushing yards per game, 5.9 more yards than his over/under in Sunday's game.

-- Montgomery has had a rushing touchdown in two matchups versus the Vikings, and had multiple TDs in one of those games.
+- In two of five games against the Vikings Montgomery has rushed for a touchdown, and had multiple TDs in one of those two games.

 - The Vikings give up 133.3 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- This season the Vikings have conceded 15 rushing TDs.
-They are ranked 19th in the NFL in that category.
+- The Vikings have conceded 15 rushing touchdowns, 19th in the league.

 Recent Performances

-- Last week against the Giants, Montgomery racked up 64 yards on 22 carries while scoring two touchdowns.
+- In last week's matchup against the Giants, Montgomery carried the ball 22 times for 64 yards and scored two touchdowns.

-- During his last three games, Montgomery has rushed for 169 yards on 61 carries (56.3 ypg), with three touchdowns.
+- Montgomery has rushed for 169 yards on 61 carries (56.3 yards per game) with three touchdowns on the ground in his last three games.

 Montgomery's Chicago Teammates